-Bruce Marvin is a Senior Principal Environmental Engineer based in California with more than 15 years of consulting experience focused on civil engineering, soil and groundwater remediation and facility closure.
+Bruce Marvin is a Senior Principal Environmental Engineer based in California with more than 30 years of consulting experience focused on civil engineering, soil and groundwater remediation and facility closure.
 He specializes in project strategy development, technology selection, engineering process design, and quality assurance procedures.
-His clients include private and governmental entities in the United States, Japan, Canada, and Australia.
+His clients include commercial and governmental entities in the United States, Japan, Canada, and Australia.

 Internationally recognized for his in situ remediation expertise, Bruce has established industry best practices for in situ chemical oxidation (ISCO).
 He has performed numerous pioneering projects involving ozone, permanganate, persulfate and hydrogen peroxide.
-He negotiated "first-to-filed" work plans and permits for early applications of ISCO in several regions of California and has successfully implemented projects in numerous jurisdictions.
-His in situ remediation experience includes direct project work involving enhanced biological treatment, monitored natural attenuation, chemical reduction, and thermal treatment technologies.
-In addition, Bruce has design and operation experience with soil vapor extraction, air and bio-sparging, bioreactors, air strippers, carbon adsorption, pumping systems and controls systems providing his clients with unique practical solutions to complex environmental problems.
+He negotiated "first-to-filed" work plans and permits for ISCO in several regions of California and has successfully implemented ISCO outside the United States.
+His in situ remediation experience also includes projects utilizing enhanced biological processes, monitored natural attenuation, in-situ chemical reduction (ISCR), and thermal treatment technologies.
+In addition, Bruce has operated soil vapor extraction, air and bio-sparging, bioreactors, air strippers, carbon adsorption, pumping systems and controls systems providing his clients with unique practical solutions to complex environmental problems.